MuchAdoNet/muchadonet.github.io/docs/commands.md

 To set the command timeout, which overrides the default command timeout, chain a call to `WithTimeout` immediately before executing the command.

+`WithTimeout` accepts a `TimeSpan`, which is rounded up to the nearest second when used to set `IDbCommand.CommandTimeout`.
+You can use `Timeout.InfiniteTimeSpan` or `TimeSpan.Zero` to wait indefinitely.

+Most ADO.NET providers have a mechanism for specifying the default command timeout, but you can also override it with `DbConnectorSettings.DefaultTimeout`.

 ## Stored Procedures

 To execute a stored procedure, call `StoredProcedure` instead of `Command` and pass the name of the stored procedure instead of a SQL statement.